WSU-CPTS-223/pa3-inventory-management-ravensramen/README.md

 The test cases included check that both unordered map containers basic operations are functioning as intended.
 These are common operations throughout the program and edge cases are included as well.
+I tried creating a class to encapsulate these, but ran into many redefinition errors, so these are all in one self-sufficient function in functions.cpp.

+If assert fails, the proper message is displayed on the debug window.

 TEST 1: Insert into map
 Test case checks that inputting a id key and associated product data is properly stored in the